The Importance Of Free: Boost Your Sales By Giving Away Content

-Costing 62% less than other marketing methods, but generating three times as many leads, content marketing can be a fantastic way to boost your business.
+With a 62% lower cost than other marketing methods, while generating three times as many leads, content marketing can be a fantastic way to boost your business.

 Content marketing can take many forms, but the most popular methods are blogs, free courses, eBooks, and other downloadable content.